astasiewicz/wordpres-api-test/README.md

 # Tests

-Application can be test using Karma and Jasmine.
+Application can be tested using Karma and Jasmine.

 `npm test`

-Additionally, test will createa a code coverage under coverage/html/index.html
+Additionally, test will create a code coverage under coverage/html/index.html